89hars/projectm3-frontend/README.md

 * Possibility of storing images using Claudinary
 * Payment system habilitated via credit card or PayPal
 * Project deployed on Netlify.
+*
 # Backlog
-* Adding a way for users to interact with each other.
+* Adding a mechanism for users to interact with each other.
-* Adding a favorites functionality to the user profile.
+* Adding a favorites functionality to the profile.
+* Incorporating a comment model.
+* Incorporating a model for Stores and providing a clear way to handle revenues, taxes, and shipping.
+* Generating hierarchy among users based on minimum sales numbers, as a way to incentivize trust in buyers.
+* Adding more pictures to the product.
+* Adding a special section for audiovisual pieces.
+* Adding a NFT section.

 # Data Structure
 ```